 The SWMP includes pollution prevention measures, a stormwater ordinance, inspections and enforcement, and other methods to control the discharge of pollutants from stormwater to our waterways.
-The Santa Fe permittees are working cooperatively to meet the requirements of the MS4 Permit and to minimize the pollution our stormwater runoff carries to our waterways.
+The Santa Fe permittees are working cooperatively to meet the requirements of the MS4 Permit and to minimize the pollution our stormwater runoff carries to our channels.

 This web page includes links to documents and information that are part of the Santa Fe MS4’s efforts to minimize pollution from stormwater runoff.